codahale/lockstitch-go/design.md

    will be able to detect duplicate plaintexts (i.e., not IND-CPA secure) and produce modified ciphertexts which successfully decrypt (i.e., not IND-CCA secure).

-   That said, the divergent ciphertext input will result in divergent protocol transcripts, as the GMAC authenticator is eUF-CMA unforgeable.
+   That said, the divergent ciphertext input will result in divergent protocol transcripts, as the plaintext is added to the transcript.

    For IND-CPA security, the protocol's state must include a probabilistic value (like a nonce) and for IND-CCA security, use [`Seal`/`Open`](#sealopen).